gaurav-nelson/vale-online-app/README.md

    - Approve, Skip, or Retry for a new suggestion
 6. After reviewing all issues, click "Apply Changes" to update your text
 7. Choose your preferred AI model from the Settings menu

+## AsciiDocDITA Mode

+The app includes a special **DITA mode** for converting AsciiDoc files to DITA format with DITA-specific linting rules.

+### How to use

+1. **Enable DITA Mode**: Toggle the "DITA mode" switch in the header (near the app title)
+2. **Lint your content**: Paste your AsciiDoc content and click "Lint"
+3. **Fix any issues**: DITA mode uses strict DITA-specific rules from the [asciidoctor-dita-vale](https://github.com/jhradilek/asciidoctor-dita-vale) package
+4. **Convert to DITA**: Once your content has no errors or warnings, the "Convert to DITA" button appears
+5. **Get your DITA file**:
+   - View the converted DITA XML in the modal
+   - Copy to clipboard or download the file
+   - The filename is automatically extracted from your document's `id` attribute

+### DITA Conversion Settings

+Access DITA conversion options from the Settings menu (gear icon) when in DITA mode:

+- **Enable author lines**: Process author lines as metadata instead of paragraphs
+- **Disable floating titles**: Don't convert floating titles (may lose content)
+- **Disable callouts**: Don't convert callout annotations (may lose content)
+- **Secure mode** *(enabled by default)*: Only convert the current file, don't resolve include directives

+### Technical Details

+- Uses `asciidoctor-dita-topic` gem for conversion
+- Applies DITA-specific Vale rules during linting
+- Mode preference is saved in your browser (localStorage)
+- Non-destructive: original AsciiDoc content remains unchanged
+- Supports custom DITA conversion options via Settings

 ## Using custom Vale configuration
 If you want to use a custom Vale configuration, you can mount a volume with the configuration file and specify the `VALE_INI_PATH` environment variable.